ultralytics/ultralytics/examples/YOLOv8-LibTorch-CPP-Inference/README.md

 ﻿# YOLOv8 LibTorch Inference C++

-This example demonstrates how to perform inference using YOLOv8 models in C++ with Libtorch API.
+This example demonstrates how to perform inference using YOLOv8 models in C++ with LibTorch API.

 ## Dependencies